tbocek/preveltekit/README.md

-# Svelte 5 SSR with Rsbuild
+# 🚀 LightKit

-A Svelte 5 application template featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.
+LightKit is a lightweight, high-performance web application framework built on Svelte 5, featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.

+## 🌟 Why LightKit?
 This project was created to fill a gap in the Svelte ecosystem.
-While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild - a fast build tool.
+While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild.

 The inspiration for this project comes from the Vue SSR example in the [Rspack examples repository](https://github.com/rspack-contrib/rspack-examples/blob/main/rsbuild/ssr-express/prod-server.mjs).
 This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with Svelte and Rsbuild.

+## ✨ Key Features
+ * ⚡️ Lightning Fast: Pre-rendered pages with hydration for optimal performance
+ * 🎯 Simple Routing: Built-in routing system with pre and post hooks
+ * 🔄 SSPR Support: Server-Side Pre-Rendering for better SEO and initial load times
+ * 📦 Zero Config: Works out of the box with sensible defaults
+ * 🛠️ Developer Friendly: Hot reload in development, production-ready in minutes
+ * 🔧 Flexible: Choose between development, staging, and production environments

 ## Modern Web Rendering Approaches: SSR vs. SSG vs. SSPR